kahypar/mt-kahypar/README.md

     -o <cut/km1/soed>

-### Graph Partitioning

-To partition a **graph** with Mt-KaHyPar, you can add the following command line parameters to the partitioning call:

-    -h <path-to-graph> --instance-type=graph --input-file-format=<metis/hmetis> -o cut

-Mt-KaHyPar then uses optimized data structures for graph partitioning, which speeds up the partitioning time by a factor of two compared to our hypergraph partitioning code.
-Per default, we expect the input in [hMetis format](mt-kahypar/io/docs/FileFormats.md#hmetis-format-for-input-hypergraphs), but you can read graph files in [Metis format](mt-kahypar/io/docs/FileFormats.md#metis-format-for-input-graphs) via `--input-file-format=metis`.

 ### Mapping (Hyper)Graphs onto Graphs

-To map a **(hyper)graph** onto a **target graph** with Mt-KaHyPar, you can add the following command line parameters to the partitioning call:
+To map a **(hyper)graph** onto a **target graph**, use the following parameters:

     -g <path-to-target-graph> -o steiner_tree

 The target graph is expected to be in [Metis format](mt-kahypar/io/docs/FileFormats.md#metis-format-for-input-graphs).
 The nodes of the (hyper)graph are then mapped onto the nodes of the target graph, while optimizing the Steiner tree metric (see [Supported Objective Functions](#supported-objective-functions)).

+### Graph Partitioning

+To partition a **graph** in [Metis format](mt-kahypar/io/docs/FileFormats.md#metis-format-for-input-graphs), use the following parameters:

+    -h <path-to-graph> --file-format=metis -o cut

+Mt-KaHyPar uses optimized data structures for graph partitioning, which speeds up the partitioning time by a factor of two in comparison to hypergraphs.
+For graphs in [hMetis format](mt-kahypar/io/docs/FileFormats.md#hmetis-format-for-input-hypergraphs), the optimized data structures can be enabled with `--instance-type=graph`.

 ### Fixed Vertices